benbalter/so_far_so_good/README.md

 # So FAR so Good

-A Ruby Gem to parse and manipulate the Federal Acquisition Regulation
+A Ruby Gem to parse and manipulate the Federal Acquisition Regulation (FAR) and Defense Federal Acquisition Regulation Supplement (DFARs)

 [![Gem Version](https://badge.fury.io/rb/so_far_so_good.svg)](http://badge.fury.io/rb/so_far_so_good) [![Build Status](https://travis-ci.org/benbalter/so_far_so_good.svg)](https://travis-ci.org/benbalter/so_far_so_good)

 ## What it does

-So FAR so Good is a Ruby Gem to interact with the Federal Acquisition Regulation.
-Right now, it only supports section 52.20x, the FAR standard contracting clause templates.
+So FAR so Good is a Ruby Gem to interact with the Federal Acquisition Regulation (FAR) and Defense Federal Acquisition Regulation Supplement (DFARs).
+Right now, it supports section 52.20x and 252.20x, the FAR and DFARs standard contracting clause templates.

 For any contract clause, it will provide: